Knowledge is a powerful thing...

 Think about it: Failing states, states where a civil society doesn't function well (i.e.: economic grow) for several reasons (see: Somalia, Congo, Afghanistan, Haiti, Chad, Sudan, etc.) cost the international community on average $100 billion dollars.
 Economic analysts suggest that failed states could be averted with as little as $7 billion in efficiently given aid!
 (The moral of the story?
 Maybe it is time for international interventions!)

-The World Bank defines "extreme poverty" as living on less than $1 per day, and moderate poverty as less than $2 a day.
+Did you know that 80% of the people in the world live on less than $10 a day!
+And that the World Bank defines "extreme poverty" as living on less than $1 per day, and moderate poverty as less than $2 a day.
 It has been estimated that in 2001, 1.1 billion people had consumption levels below $1 a day and 2.7 billion lived on less than $2 a day.

 Fact: To belong to the top 1 per cent of the worlds wealthiest you need more than $500,000 in assets, something that 37 million people have achieved.
 Adults with more than $2,200 of assets were in the top 50% of the global wealth league table, while those with more than $61,000 were in the top 10 per cent.